domRiddle/ASF/Compilation.md

 ## Development

 If you'd like to edit ASF code, you can use any .NET Core compatible IDE for that purpose, although even that is optional, since you can as well edit with a notepad and compile with `dotnet` command described above.
 Still, for Windows we recommend **[latest Visual Studio](https://visualstudio.microsoft.com/downloads)** (free community version is more than enough).
-We also suggest to use it together with **[ReSharper](https://www.jetbrains.com/resharper)** (optionally), although it's not a free product.

 If you'd like to work with ASF code on Linux/OS X instead, we recommend **[latest Visual Studio Code](https://code.visualstudio.com/download)**.
 It's not as rich as classic Visual Studio, but it's good enough.